lindewhat/pinteresting/README.md

-# LindeWHAT up in this
+# LindeWHAT is now the ruler of all

 This is something for
 [your momma](https://billetto.dk)